Azure-Samples/appinsights-guestbook/README.md

+---
+page_type: sample
+languages:
+- javasript
+- html
+products:
+- azure
+description: "This demo is to show how you can instrument the Node.js and Browser Application Insights SDKs into a single MERN app."
+urlFragment: appinsights-guestbook
+---

 # Application Insights Guestbook Demo

 This demo is to show how you can instrument the Node.js and Browser Application Insights SDKs into a single [MERN](https://en.wikipedia.org/wiki/Solution_stack#cite_ref-WilsonMERN18_18-0) app.
 The guestbook  interacts with a local `Express` API to add/retrieve guestbook entries from an extern `Mongo` database.
 The front-end is written in `React`.
 You must supply your own mongoDB url in `index.js` in order to run!